Trends in egg, sperm and embryo donation 2020

 5. From 2023, donor-conceived people will be able to access information on their donors

-The number of donor-conceived people in the UK newly eligible to request identifying information about their donor will rise from around 70 in 2022 to almost 1,300 in 2024 (Figure 7).
-In total, at the end of 2022 around 800 donor-conceived people will be eligible to request this information, and this will almost triple to around 2,300 at the end of 2024.
+The number of donor-conceived people in the UK newly eligible to request identifying information about their donor will rise from around 70 in 2022 to a maximum of almost 1,300 in 2024 (Figure 7).
+In total, at the end of 2022 around 800 donor-conceived people will be eligible to request this information, and this is estimated to almost triple to around 2,300 at the end of 2024.

 This is due to regulations5 taking effect in 2005 which gave most donor-conceived people the right to access their donor’s information when they turn 18.
 Most people conceived from an egg, sperm or embryo donation provided on or after 1 April 2005 will be able to submit a request to the HFEA to access some identifying information about their donor such as their name, date of birth and their last known addressII.